 Posing in a bathing suit at 40 below requires some logistics.
 You need to be bundled up in clothes or blankets that you can quickly get out off and back in.
 At the same time, these items must have a high heat capacity, i.e. they should not loose their heat too fast.
 You have to watch the cycle of the temperature display to hoop out of the car at the right time, know your pose, take the photo and run back into the car.
 You need to have the camera ready and how to wrap yourself back in the blanket/clothes fast.
 The car’s heating namely is insufficient at those frigid temperature.
 In plain English, even in your car you face below freezing temperatures.
 Then you have to head home or to where ever you can get a hot shower fast.
 You have to ensure that hypothermia and/or a cold are no options.

 What happened at my photo shot

 Now back to Wednesday.
-At the temperature display is a bus stop.
-In the early morning, the area was covered by ice fog with locally less than 20 yards (~18 m) sight.
+At the temperature display, there is a bus stop.
+In the early morning, the area was covered by ice fog with local visibility less than 20 yards (~18 m).
 The valley was so foggy that one could not possibly drive out there.

 40 below photos cause a traffic jam

 Since the temperature was still higher than the personal minimum temperature I ever had felt so far, we changed our mind.
 We decided to try to take an OOTD photo at the display early in the morning on Thursday.
 Guess what?
 We still had to wait.
 And yes, there was still police!